matrix-org/rageshake/CONTRIBUTING.rst

 pull request workflow to review the contribution, and either ask you to make any refinements needed or merge it and make them ourselves.

-We use Travis for continuous integration, and all pull requests get automatically tested by Travis: if your change breaks the build, then the PR will show that there are failed checks, so please check back after a few minutes.
+We use Buildkite for continuous integration, and all pull requests get automatically tested: if your change breaks the build, then the PR will show that there are failed checks, so please check back after a few minutes.

 Code style
 ~~~~~~~~~~